 Previous nominees are eligible for renomination.
 A new nomination must be submitted by a nominator via the online nomination form.
 The same or different individuals from the previous nomination may nominate and support the nominee where appropriate.

 Past recipients of the Australia Prize (awarded from 1990-1999) are eligible for nomination.

-Nominees do not need to have a formal qualification, be a member of a professional association or have received any prior award to be eligible.
+Nominees do not need to be a member of a professional association or have received any prior award to be eligible.